SUA Leadership Program

 Building on SUA’s long history and foundation of developing young women as leaders, in Spring 2021, President Mary Werner and Principal Nichole Flores announced SUA’s selection as the first school in the nation to provide a neuroscience- and evidence-based method of teaching the fundamentals of leadership to young girls.
 The program was provided by Julie Carrier of Girls Lead Worldwide and is advised by its team of the world’s foremost though leaders and experts in leadership development.

-The SUA Leadership Program is a nine-week, required course for every student, beginning with the 132 students in the Class of 2025, that takes place during the school day.
+The SUA Leadership Program is a nine-week, required course for every student that takes place during the school day.
 For freshmen, the content covers growth mindset, teamwork, confidence, public speaking, collaboration, and other essential topics—all conveyed through hands-on activities and group projects.
 Each year’s curriculum builds on that of the previous year.
-Students who are older than the current freshmen will also benefit from the enhanced leadership training for teachers, as well as from guest speakers for the entire student body who will focus on leadership.
+Students also benefit from the enhanced leadership training for teachers, as well as from guest speakers who focus on leadership.

 Every type of leader—the quiet girl in the back with creative ideas, the organizer, the collaborator, the courageous speaker—will enhance her skills, grow beyond her expectations, and find the tools she needs to be a life-long leader—in her own style—in her career, family, and community.